abstewart/DRaw/README.md

 # Team Spreadsheet

 - Your team members and project manager are listed on the following spreadsheet [here](https://docs.google.com/spreadsheets/d/1Z81Es6K-AAlTdzFNmQA32MbcQVekF6jEHnhKCKACF2w/edit?usp=sharing).
 - Your project manager will be your first point of contact for various project deliverables and questions.
-Though you may continue to attend office hours with whoever you like, your project manager will be your primary contact.
+Though you may continue to attend office hours with whomever you like, your project manager will be your primary contact.

 ## Team Logistics